evelyn-mendes/Projects-java/Projetos-Pequenos/src/com/evelyn/projects/fahrenheitparacelsius/README.md

     </summary>

 ## 📖 About
 This application stores a temperature in fahrenheit and convert for to celsius.
-It was made using the `language java` and `vscode` IDE.
+It was made using the `language java` and the IDE `vscode`.

 <br>